 A white plate with Christmas sprinkle cookies

-Today I turned on my favorite Christmas songs to get me in the holiday spirit and started my Christmas baking; tis the season for delicious and colorful homemade cookies.
+Today, I turned on my favorite Christmas songs to get me in the holiday spirit and started my Christmas baking; it’s the season for delicious and colorful homemade cookies.

-Don't you love all the holiday colors?
-That's one reason why these stuffed cookies covered in Christmas sprinkles are irresistible.
-These tender chocolate filled cookies are like two cookies in one with the soft sugar cookie on the outside.
+Don’t you love all the holiday colors?
+That’s one reason these stuffed cookies covered in Christmas sprinkles are irresistible.
+These tender chocolate-filled cookies are like two cookies in one with the soft sugar cookie on the outside.

-These cookies have been a favorite holiday tradition for us, we make them every year for our Christmas party and to also give as gifts.
+These cookies have been a favorite holiday tradition for us; we make them every year for our Christmas party and give them as gifts.

 Ingredients to make sugar cookies.